 Terms of Reference

-The Terms of Reference for the BEPSII AG are:
+The Terms of Reference for the BEPSII EG are:

 - Develop dedicated consistent methodologies for sea-ice biogeochemical research;